romanprotoliuk/romanprotoliuk/README.md

 ### Hi there 👋

-- :computer: I’m Roman Protoliuk, Front End Engineer.
+- :computer: I’m Roman Protoliuk, Software Engineer.
 - 💞️ I’m looking to collaborate on more projects in React.
 - 📫 How to reach me - protoliuk@gmail.com